jojozhuang/jojozhuang.github.io/_posts/2016-01-17-error-address-port-already-in-use.md

 ```sh
 jekyll 3.5.2 | Error:  Address already in use - bind(2) for 127.0.0.1:4000
 ```
 Port 4000 has already been occupied.
-To solve, kill the process that is using this port, which is 4000.
+To solve this issue, kill the process that is using this port.
 Find the process which is using port 4000.
 ```sh
 lsof -i :4000